clairecoffey/clairecoffey.github.io/index.md

 I completed my first-class BSc in Computer Science at the University of Birmingham (in Birmingham, UK, which is widely appreciated as the best city in the world).
 As part of this degree, I also got the opportunity to study abroad at the University of British Columbia and the University of Waterloo, which was an added bonus.

 After my undergraduate degree, I worked for a couple of years in a research and development role for a start-up company that builds artificial intelligence software for autonomous vehicles.
-Here, my research focus was on the implementation of multi-objective route planning algorithms.
+Here, my research focus was on multi-objective optimisation, in particular, the implementation of multi-objective route planning algorithms.

 ## <center>Projects</center>
 #### Current